markrickert/cryptohopper-dashboard-watchlist/README.md

 :-:|:-:
 ![](images/chart-mods-light.png)  |  ![](images/chart-mods-dark.png)

-> Note: Some users are served the chart on `chart/chart_tradingview.php` and this script will not work if your charts are loaded from there.
-It will only work on the `chart/chart.php` url. *Enable this feature by switching to the default chart souce: [Profile](https://www.cryptohopper.com/edit-profile) > Settings > Chart source, and select the default option.*
+> Note: Some users are served the chart on `chart/chart_tradingview.php`, and this script will not work if your charts are loaded from there.
+It will only work on the `chart/chart.php` URL. *Enable this feature by switching to the default chart source: [Profile](https://www.cryptohopper.com/edit-profile) > Settings > Chart source, and select the default option.*

 ## position-targets.user.js